jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ## Bias and fairness in machine learning

-This section introduces the issues surrounding the fairness and bias in machine learning applications with a focus on the ProPublica's Analysis of the COMPAS algorithm.
+This section introduces the issues surrounding the fairness and bias in machine learning applications, focusing on ProPublica's Analysis of the COMPAS algorithm.
 I revised [the ProPublica's original R and Python code](https://github.com/propublica/compas-analysis/blob/master/Compas%20Analysis.ipynb) to increase its code readability.

 ![A gif of defendants being put into an algorithm by SELMAN DESIGN](https://wp.technologyreview.com/wp-content/uploads/2019/10/mit-alg-yb-02-7.gif?fit=1444,962)